tibco-bnl/workshop-tibco-platform/docs/baseplatforms/install-ubuntu-on-azure.md

-# Install Ubuntu on AWS
+# Install Ubuntu on Azure

 An Ubuntu image on Azure can be used as the base platform for TIBCO platform.
 This document contains an installation description.

+Requirements:
+At least 8 cores
+At least 16 GB of ram

 ## Step 1: Login to the Azure portal
 Login to the Azure portal at https://portal.azure.com